openscm/openscm/docs/usage.rst

 A similar logic applies to the hierarchy of regions.

-Using :class:`~openscm.core.ParameterView` as proxy objects rather than directly setting/returning parameter valus allows for efficient parameter handling in the expected units and time frames without specifying these for each value (e.g. seeting a timeseries step-wise would create large overhead).
+Using :class:`~openscm.core.ParameterView` as proxy objects rather than directly setting/returning parameter values allows for efficient parameter handling in the expected units and time frames without specifying these for each value (e.g. seeting a timeseries step-wise would create large overhead).